 The resulting lack of fighter cover would be felt strongly later that morning.
 On the other hand, the dawn revealed only scattered clouds over the convoy, and visibility was excellent.

 Then, at 1013, came the tocsin, "many bogies reported bearing 033, 22 miles."
 Soon the sky became dotted with flak bursts as the escorts and the ships in the convoy opened up as the enemy planes closed.
-The first Japanese aircraft came from the starboard quarter and soon was set afire by antiaircraft fire before it crashed into the "Liberty" ship SS William Sharon at 1021.
-A minute later, another attacker crashed into the "Liberty" ship SS John Burke.
+The first Japanese aircraft came from the starboard quarter and soon was set afire by antiaircraft fire before it crashed into the Liberty ship William Sharon at 1021.
+A minute later, another attacker crashed into the Liberty John Burke.
 The latter blew up in a thunderclap; and "an enormous white cloud covering an area of several thousand yards" came only seconds after a tremendous flash had occurred.
 John Burke literally disintegrated.

 Wilson circled to port, came back alongside William Sharon at 1053, and soon began taking her survivors on board for treatment of wounds and burns.
 But no sooner had she settled into carrying out that urgent business than the receipt of a "flash red" again forced her to clear the side of the stricken ship.
 All fire fighters and their hoses and survivors were recalled to the destroyer, and she stood back toward the convoy to prepare to fight off the expected attack.

 That raid did not materialize, either, so Wilson resumed her fire-fighting chores.
-At 1205, just as the fire fighters had reboarded the "Liberty" ship, ammunition in ready service boxes on board the blazing ship began to explode forcing the destroyer to withdraw again.
+At 1205, just as the fire fighters had reboarded the Liberty ship, ammunition in ready service boxes on board the blazing vessel began to explode forcing the destroyer to withdraw again.
 Returning once more at 1237, Wilson skillfully remained alongside until the fires were out, that not until 1340, more than an hour later.

 Then, with William Sharon's survivors embarked, Wilson left the ship as a derelict, drifting southeast at a speed of two and one-half knots.
 While en route to rejoin the convoy, the destroyer sank a damaged LCM with 40-millimeter fire.
-Wilson resumed her position in the screen at 1630, just as an "Oscar" circled the formation and flew away.
+Wilson resumed her position in the screen at 1630, just as a Nakajima Ki.43 Type 1 Fighter Hayabusa [Oscar] circled the formation and flew away.

 The convoy was not yet out of the figurative woods.
 At 1836, Pringle (DD-477) reported a bogey 34 miles away and closing.
 Seven minutes later, the ships began firing.
 Wilson bent on flank speed and put her rudder over hard left to unmask her starboard antiaircraft battery.
 The ship's action report succinctly summed up the ensuing situation, "The picture at this point was moving too fast for an accurate analysis."